princeton-nlp/LM-Kernel-FT/README.md

 done
 ```

+This follows LM-BFF, but `download_dataset.sh` additionally rebalances the `cr` dataset and uses the GLUE version of the SST-2 dataset.
+Additionally `k-shot-1k-test` limits test datasets to 1k examples for faster evaluation.

 **NOTE**: During training, the model will generate/load cache files in the data folder.
 If your data have changed, make sure to clean all the cache files (starting with "cache").

 ## Run the code